-More and more manufacturers are forming their own ideas and interpretations of what a ‘smart factory’ is and what they want it to do for them.
-But a common theme is often the need for almost all components to have additional intelligence, enabling machine-to-machine communication and interaction.
+Manufacturers are forming their own ideas and interpretations of what a ‘smart factory’ is and what they want it to do for them.
+But a common need is for critical components to have additional intelligence, enabling machine-to-machine communication and interaction.

 There are more than 130 companies in the IO-Link community, which represents over 3.5 million nodes achieved in the field.
 Factors such as the ease of installation, greater control and the improved diagnostics capabilities of IO-Link, has won the technology a substantial user base.
 It seems this type of IO technology is a definitive stride towards the ‘smart factory’ of intelligent devices that manufacturers have been eagerly awaiting.